 Jaw pain or TMJ dysfunction can be categorised into three types: internal issues (i.e. cartilage), muscle disorders (coordination of the muscles), and sensitisation (hypersensitivity of nerves).
 We work very closely with TMJ specialists to ensure that the right management is applied.

-Facial pain is usually to do with sensitisation, however can be contributed greatly by TMJ, neck and headache.
-Lifestyle and mal-adaptive changes that may have been unconsciously learnt also play a big aspect of the persistent nature of the condition.
+Facial pain is usually to do with sensitisation, however can be contributed greatly by TMJ, neck, and headache.
+Lifestyle and mal-adaptive changes that may have been unconsciously learned also play a big aspect of the persistent nature of the condition.

 Headache - tension, migraine, cluster, however you call it - is again to do with sensitisation of the nerves.
-This is very often contributed, or sometimes caused, by the upper neck.
-And just like facial pain, mal-adaptive changes at neural, muscular, cognitive and behavioural level contributes greatly to the condition.
+This is very often contributed or sometimes caused by the upper neck and nerves underlying the structure.
+And just like facial pain, mal-adaptive changes at neural, muscular, cognitive and behavioural level contributes greatly to the condition (for some more information on typical types of headaches, you can go here).

 Typical examples of cases we see